Your browser is in Compatibility Mode, which, ironically enough, is incompatible with our website.

 Investing a significant portion of your digital advertising strategy towards great video ads is a smart tactic for apartment marketers.

-The next step towards effectively implementing digital ads in your apartment's marketing strategy is understanding the best methods for getting your ads in front of prospective residents.
+Now that you understand the different types of digital apartment ads, the next step towards effectively implementing them in your multifamily marketing plan is understanding the best strategies for getting your apartments' ads in front of prospective residents.

 One of the most effective methods to do this is by utilizing campaigns within your digital ads.
 Alternative set-ups often leave you paying for digital ads that don’t produce qualified traffic and don’t increase leasing velocity.

-When placed into the context of awareness-consideration-decision stages, an apartment marketing 'leasing funnel' emerges.
+When placed into the context of awareness, consideration, and decision stages, an apartment marketing 'funnel' emerges.
 Prospective residents at the beginning of their search are at the top of the funnel and work their way down towards the bottom, where they're most likely to convert from a lead to a lease.

 A defensive advertising campaign is an apartment marketing tactic that protects or defends keywords specific to your community's name or identity against competitors and ensures your property reaches the potential residents actively searching for it on Google.
 You must have defensive ads so your highly qualified prospects can access the information they seek.
 If they can do so, the chances that they ultimately sign a lease to rent an apartment grow exponentially.